moemode/ermaster/README.md

     │       └── newDBPediaMatchesout
     ```

-The python file in erllm/dataset/dbpedia are used to create the sample DBPedia dataset used in the work.
+The python file in erllm/dataset/dbpedia are used to create the sampled DBPedia dataset used in the work.

-## Datasets except DBPedia
-We evaluate on a wide range of datasets.
-With the exception of DBpedia, we use them in the format published by
-Papadakis, George, Nishadi Kirielle, Peter Christen, and Themis Palpanas.
-“A Critical Re-Evaluation of Benchmark Datasets for (Deep) Learning-Based Matching Algorithms.” arXiv, July 3, 2023. https://doi.org/10.48550/arXiv.2307.01231.

-## DBPedia Raw Description
+### Full DBpedia Description
 The [JedAIToolkit](https://github.com/scify/JedAIToolkit) contains the original copy of the DBPedia dataset in .jso format, which is a serialized Java object.
 To make this dataset easier to use, we submitted a [pull request](https://github.com/scify/JedAIToolkit/pull/66) to convert it to .txt files.
 We shared these with the authors of [JedAIToolkit](https://github.com/scify/JedAIToolkit) who uploaded it to https://zenodo.org/records/10059096.